brsloan/warewoolf/README.md

 Binaries of the current release for Windows, Debian AMD64, and Debian ARM64 (Raspberry Pi) are available in the [releases page](https://github.com/brsloan/warewoolf/releases).

 > [!WARNING]
 > The Wi-Fi Manager uses nmcli/Network Manager, which Raspberry Pi OS does not have installed/enabled by default.
-You will have to add it manually for this function to work.
+You will have to install network-manager and enable it in raspi-config for this function to work.
+You may need to update raspi-config to be able to enable Network-Manager.

 ## Run or Build From Source